 There is a classic preparation for carrots that is called "Carrots Vichy".
 Essentially, carrots vichy and carrots that are cooked in a light syrup of water, sugar or honey, vinegar, and tarragon.
 That syrup is reduced down and served over the carrots.
 It sounds amazing because it is.

 All you have to do to make carrots vichy is peel and cut your carrots like you normally would and put them in a pot.
 Put enough water in the pot to just cover the carrots but no more.
-Now add 1 tbsp of vinegar (White Wine Vinegar preferably) 1 tbsp honey or sugar, 1 tbsp of butter, 2 sprigs of fresh tarragon and bring to a boil.
+Now add 1 tablespoon of vinegar (White Wine Vinegar preferably) 1 tablespoon honey or sugar, 1 tablespoon of butter, 2 sprigs of fresh tarragon and bring to a boil.

 Once the carrots start to boil, reduce the heat and simmer until the carrots are cooked and the liquid is a syrup consistency.
 Season with salt and pepper and serve the carrots with the syrup over them.